yugabyte/yugabyte-db/docs/content/latest/explore/multi-region-deployments/read-replicas-ysql.md

 </ul>

-Read replicas support in YSQL is currently in Beta.
+YSQL read replicas support is currently in Beta.

-The documentation is coming soon.
+No documentation is available at this time.